 3. You can never have too many load manuals.
 The more you have, the more power you.

 4. If you are loading for shotgun, some of the more specific projectile manufacturers will not have data.
 Your best bet is to look into universal manuals or even shot-shell specific manuals, like this one here

 5. Always get the most updated version of a manual.
-You never know when your buddy gets you into another cartridge and later you have some explaining to do to your wife why the hell their was a $1000 charge on your credit card from the gun store.
+You never know when your buddy gets you into another cartridge and later you have some explaining to do to your wife why the hell there was a $1000 charge on your credit card from the gun store.

-If you want to checkout any other data online, I highly suggest you DO NOT go to forums.
-Instead use powder manufacturers website like http://www.hodgdonreloading.com/
+If you want to check out any other data online, I highly suggest you DO NOT go to forums.
+Instead, use powder manufacturers website like http://www.hodgdonreloading.com/

 As always, shoot straight, and happy reloading!